How to Use Comparison Operators & Data Filtering with Awk – Part 4

 To achieve the above goal, I will have to run the command below:

-In this example, we want to indicate lines with quantity less or equal to 20 with the word (TRUE) at the end.
+Another example is to mark lines where the quantity is less than or equal to 20 with the word “(TRUE)” at the end.

 Summary